ovh/docs/pages/cloud/private-cloud/private_gateway/guide.en-gb.md

 > [!warning]
 >
-> Turning off the private gateway restores access from the internet, so it is important to ensure that you have set up the IP filtering you want.
+> Turning off the private gateway restores access from the Internet, so it is important to ensure that you have set up the IP filtering you want.
 >

 Start deactivation with: